pushpakGD/GenAI_creditCard_fraudDetection/README.md

 This GAN model, when trained, allows the generator to learn to produce data that is indistinguishable from real data by fooling the discriminator.
 The overall goal is to achieve a generator that generates realistic data.

+In the scatter plots below, it can be seen how the combined generator and discriminator model generates synthetic data points to resemble the real data points.

 ![GANss4](https://github.com/pushpakGD/GenAI_creditCard_fraudDetection/blob/main/images/GANss4.png)

 ![GANss5](https://github.com/pushpakGD/GenAI_creditCard_fraudDetection/blob/main/images/GANss5.png)